 How Course Proposals Work

 Use the steps below to see each stage of the course proposal process.
 Find out how faculty, departmental preparers and multiple approvers each contribute as the proposal makes its way through the system.
-See Users and Definitions for an overview of CRAMS terminology.
+See Users and Definitions for an overview of CRAMS and CRS terminology.

 All successful course proposals go through the following process: